by Gary Hickling

 So when I drove Katsuumi Niwa, a baritone friend of mine, from UCLA to Santa Barbara for his lessons with “an old German lady,” I anticipated being bored.
 During that first lesson I napped on her sofa, in preparation for the long drive back to Los Angeles.
 But in subsequent visits, as I observed this venerable artist, I felt as if I were entering a new musical world, where words existed on an equal plane with music.
 Through her I found myself gaining a new found respect for all singers.

-And how well I remember the impressive house (named Orplid, after the country invented by the poet Mörike in Hugo Wolf’s Gesang Weylas) in Hope Ranch, which is now part of Santa Barbara, and in particular its wild garden.
+And how well I remember the impressive house (named Orplid, after the land invented by the poet Mörike in Hugo Wolf’s Gesang Weylas) in Hope Ranch, which is now part of Santa Barbara, and in particular its wild garden.
 Listening to Katsuumi’s lessons, I felt compelled to further acquaint myself with the repertoire he was studying, including opera arias and, even more significantly for me, Lieder such as Schumann’s Dichterliebe.

 As I followed along in my score, I discovered the depth of Lehmann’s approach to teaching and music-making.
 No longer did I hear merely a string of notes, at best a display of vocal prowess.
 Instead, under her tutelage, a wealth of meaning revealed itself to me in each word, each phrase.
 Mme.
 Lehmann (and we did call her that) was the first genius I had met.
 Though, as an instrumentalist, I just observed Katsuumi’s lessons, Mme.
 Lehmann always treated me with kindness.